20k/binmat_rules/readme.md

 ### \? - BOUNCE

 - **Primary effect**: When involved in combat, the attacker stack goes to the attacker discard pile, all defender cards remain in lane.
 All damage is 0.
-The BOUNCE goes to the opposite discard pile
+The BOUNCE goes to the opposite discard pile - an attacker bounce goes to lane discard, a defender's bounce goes to attacker discard

 - BOUNCE cards are played to your stack like a regular card